-Robert: Going back to your Bandstand appearance, what you were wearing wasn’t anywhere near over the top, but it was a sexy outfit for the time.
-Yet, it would probably be considered formal wear today, considering what many female artists are wearing now.
-Did an industry person ever ask you to be more provocative in regard to what you wore, or how you performed?
+Robert: Going back to your Bandstand appearance, what you wore wasn’t anywhere near over the top, but it was a sexy outfit for the time.
+Enough to get Mr Clark’s attention.
+Yet, it would probably be considered formal wear today, considering what many female artists wear now.
+Did an industry person ever ask you to be more provocative in regard to what you wore, or ask you to perform more suggestively?

 Amy: You know, I thankfully never got that.
-I was always able to do my own thing, and they accepted that it was part of my brand.
-That worked fine for me.
+I know others that did.
+I was always able to do my own thing, and they accepted that it was part of my brand, which worked fine for me.

-Amy: Right, because it was run by a lot of musicians.
+Amy: I do.
+There were a lot more musicians and creatives involved then.
 You had a lot of artistic people making decisions, and they looked at things differently.

-Robert: An artist could sell 25,000 copies of their debut album, but the company might allow them to record another one if they believed in them.
-That wouldn’t happen today.
+Robert: An artist could sell a scant few copies of their debut album, but the company might allow them to record another if they believed in them.
+That rarely happens today.

-Amy: No, that would not happen today [laughs].
-That’s why we have our own record label!
+Amy: No, that probably would not happen today.
+And that’s why we have our own record label!
 (Chonin Records)

 Robert: Commercially, your journey was the reverse of what I just described, in that your debut was a smash, but your second album under performed.
 Do you attribute that to anything in particular?